pulumi/examples/aws-py-secrets-manager/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Setup AWS Secrets manager
+# Setup AWS Secrets manager using Python

-A simple program that creates an AWS secret and a version under AWS Secrets Manager
+A Python program that creates an AWS secret and a version under AWS Secrets Manager

 ## Deploying and running the program